Maudarling/SCS5205-ci-website/README.md

 ├── index.html          # Main structure of the website
 ├── style.css           # Custom styles and layout
 └── .stylelintrc.json   # Configuration for CSS linting

+Conclusion & Reflection
+The implementation of this Continuous Integration (CI) pipeline successfully automated the validation process for the Maudy Musundire Portfolio project.
+Through the use of GitHub Actions, I bridged the gap between manual coding and automated quality assurance.

+Key Takeaways:
+Automated Quality Control: By integrating Stylelint and html-validate, I ensured that the project adheres to modern W3C standards.
+The pipeline caught several critical issues—including legacy CSS color notations and unencoded HTML characters—that might have been overlooked during manual testing.

+Version Control & History: The transition from failed builds (Red X) to successful builds (Green Check) provided a transparent audit trail of the debugging process.
+This iterative approach is essential in professional software development to maintain a "clean" and deployable main branch.

+Scalability: While this project is currently a static website, the CI framework established here is scalable.
+It provides a foundation for adding more complex tests, such as accessibility audits or automated deployments to hosting services like GitHub Pages.

+By completing this task, I have gained practical experience in configuring YAML-based workflows and managing linter configurations, reinforcing the importance of Continuous Integration in delivering robust, error-free web applications.